 Aside from being an amazing alternative to blood-glucose spiking sugar, monk fruit may also play a role in blood sugar regulation.
 Even more so than sugar alcohols like Swerve and xylitol, which get mixed reviews when it comes to blood sugar regulation and gut health.

-With very little prep time and cook time and a total carbohydrate of 1 gram per serving, this low-carb caramel sauce is the perfect keto recipe.
+With very little prep time and cook time, and a total carbohydrate of one gram per serving, this low-carb caramel sauce is the perfect keto recipe.
 And it tastes just like caramel candy.

-Enjoy this mouthwatering, low-carb caramel sauce when you’re craving a special keto dessert or you have friends and family who crave sweets.
-They’ll never know it’s a keto dessert!
+Enjoy this mouthwatering caramel sauce when you’re craving a special keto dessert, or you have friends and family who crave sweets.
+They’ll never know it’s keto.

-This keto caramel sauce contains butter, heavy cream, and monk fruit for a low-carb, sugar-free addition to your keto dessert.
-Add it to ice cream or pecan pie.
+This keto caramel sauce contains butter, heavy cream, monk fruit, and a pinch of salt.
+Use it as a low-carb addition to ice cream or pecan pie.

 - Total Time: 10 minutes